isomerpages/wsg-ssg-redirect/index.md

   - infobar:
       description: Please note that the information provided on this page will be effective from 1 April 2023.
-      subtitle: test
        title: Please note that the information provided on this page will be effective from 1 April 2023.
 ---